mttdata/JavaScript-Python-and-SQL-Server-Code-Examples/README.md

-Examples of various projects created using Python
+Examples of various projects created using SQL Server and Python